locize/blog/source/_posts/unleash-the-full-power-of-angular-i18next.md

 export class AppModule { }
 ```

-The app looks still the same, but the translations are now completely separated fom the app and can be managed and released seperately.
+The app looks still the same, but the translations are now completely separated from the app and can be managed and released separately.
 ![](app_4.jpg "locize © inweso GmbH")